bonfire-networks/CommonsPub-Server/docs/GRAPHQL.md

 ## GraphQL Introduction

+Go to http://your-app-url/api/ to start playing with the GraphQL API.
+The GraphiQL UI should autocomplete types, queries and mutations for you, and you can also explore the schema there.

-Let's start with a simple GraphQL query:
+Let's start with a simple GraphQL thoeretical query:

 ```graphql
 query {